Heat kernel-based p-energy norms on metric measure spaces: Introduction

-We consider another way to define $p$-energy norms (or forms) by equivalent Besov-type norms, which naturally generalises the energy of Dirichlet forms when $p=2$, and the graph-approximation does not appear in the definition.
-Heat kernel-based $p$-energy norms basically appeared in \cite {Pietruska-Paluba.2010.}, and later heat semigroup-based norms are systematically studied by Alonso Ruiz, Baudoin et al. for $1\leq p<\infty$ in \cite {AlonsoBaudoinchen2020JFA,AlonsoBaudoinchen2020CVPDE,AlonsoBaudoinchen2021CVPDE} , where they focus on generalising classical analysis results including Sobolev embeddings, isoperimetric inequalities and the class of bounded variation functions etc. It is possible to use \emph{heat kernel-based} $p$ -energy norms to construct equivalent (or exactly the same) $p$-energy given by the graph-approximation approach, to satisfy further restrictions like convexity or self-similarity for self-similar sets, see for example \cite {Caoqiugu2022adv,GaoYuZhang2022PA}.
+In this paper, we propose an alternative way to define $p$-energy norms via equivalent Besov-type norms, which naturally generalize the energy of Dirichlet forms when $p=2$, and do not make use of the graph-approximation for their the definition.
+Heat kernel-based $p$-energy norms were introduced by K.~Pietruska-Pa{\l }uba in \cite{Pietruska-Paluba.2010.}, and heat semigroup-based norms were later studied by Alonso Ruiz, Baudoin et al. for $1\leq p<\infty $ in \cite {AlonsoBaudoinchen2020JFA,AlonsoBaudoinchen2020CVPDE,AlonsoBaudoinchen2021CVPDE} .
+There, the authors focus on generalizing classical analysis results including Sobolev embedding, isoperimetric inequalities and bounded variation functions.
+It is possible to use heat kernel-based $p$-energy norms to construct equivalent (or exactly the same) $p$-energy given by the graph-approximation approach, to satisfy further restrictions like convexity or self-similarity for self-similar sets, see for example \cite {Caoqiugu2022adv,GaoYuZhang2022PA}.